 Non-professional counselors and advocates can also assist you without sharing information that could identify you.
-At SUNY Oswego, this includes staff members of Counseling Services Center located at Walker Health Center, 315-312-4416 and Walker Health Center staff, 315-312-44100, that are not licensed.
+At SUNY Oswego, this includes staff members of Health Services, 315-312-4100, that are not licensed.
 For example: interns, clerical staff, student staff.